 Marinated tofu has already been flavoured – try it in the following smoked tofu sandwich recipe:

-- To make the sandwich in the video fill a toasted bagel with 1 tablespoon of leftover mashed butternut squash and 1-2 leaves of baby gem lettuce, then top with slices of 1 baby courgette which have been griddled, 2 teaspoons of tahini (mixed with enough water to create a smooth sauce), 1 teaspoon toasted pumpkin seeds, the fried tofu slices and 1 teaspoon of aubergine pickle and serve.
+- To make the sandwich in the video above, fill a toasted bagel with 1 tbsp leftover mashed butternut squash and 1-2 baby gem lettuce leaves, then top with griddled slices of 1 baby courgette, 2 tsp tahini (mixed with enough water to create a smooth sauce), 1 tsp toasted pumpkin seeds, the fried tofu slices and 1 tsp aubergine pickle and serve.

 You might also be interested in: